 The Braintree-Weymouth interceptor system and pump station serves Braintree, Hingham, Holbrook, Randolph, Weymouth, and sections of Quincy.
-Because of population increases, the sewerage system could not handle the volume of sewage received.
-Sewage overflows are severe and frequent along the Weymouth Fore River during wet weather.
+Because of population increases, the sewerage system could not handle the volume of sewage received and sewage overflows were frequent along the Weymouth Fore River during wet weather.